droggen/dscope/README.md

 History
 -------

+v 1.16: Added a button to add a template display format string for convenience

 v 1.15: Added a button to clear the terminal

 v 1.14: Added terminal display update rate limitation to handle streams coming at high rate